Have questions? We're here.

 Johansen Bay, Edinburgh Island (Egloovikan)

-You hope to enjoy a Zodiac excursion within an estuary at the northeast end of Johansen Bay and up the river towards the lake.
-Wildlife are frequent in the area, including caribous, reindeer, arctic foxes, hares, and peregrine falcons.
+You hope to enjoy a Zodiac excursion within an estuary of at the northeast end of Johansen Bay and up the river towards the lake.
+Wildlife including caribousreindeer, arctic foxes, hares and peregrine falcons frequent the area.

 Nearby, Edinburgh Island (Egloovikan) is a small and uninhabited island in Canada’s Nunavut region.
-The scenery consists of colorful flowering shrubs and beaches tinged in stunning ochres, while the surrounding cliffs are shaded in rich, deep tones.
-A possible walk to a lookout overlooking the lake offers spectacular views over lakes, sea, and mountains.
+The scenery consists of colorful flowering shrubs, beaches tinged in stunning ochres, while the surrounding cliffs shaded in rich, deep tones.
+A possible walk to a lookout overlooking the lake offers spectacular views over lakes, sea and mountains.

 Port Epworth (Kugluktoalok)